TABLE OF CONTENTS

 I chose the Jira ticket type ‘Subtask’ for my integration, but it’s not working?![]() | Select a different ticket type for the integration to work.
 Jira Subtasks may appear in the Issue type dropdown field, this ticket type is not supported by the integration due to restrictions within Jira. |

-How do I check the statuses I chose to trigger my integration workflows?![]() | Edit the integration again to see the settings to check which statuses have been selected to trigger the Jira integration. |
+How do I check the statuses I chose to trigger my integration workflows?![]() | Click Configure to see which statuses have been selected to trigger the Jira integration. |

 How do I disable part of the integration from working?![]() | Click the toggle button on a workflow to enable or disable it.
-Blue workflow toggles are enabled, and Grey ones are disabled. |
+Green means the workflow is currently enabled. |

-I enabled both workflows but it’s not working when I try to trigger the integration?![]() | If you have followed all of the steps provided, but your integration still isn’t working- check the following: Jira Project and Issue type is the same for all choices The right ISMS.online status is being used to trigger the workflow.
-If you’re still encountering issues, please contact our support team: support@isms.online |
+I enabled a workflow but it’s not working when I try to trigger the integration?![]() | If you have followed all of the steps provided, but your integration still isn’t working- check the following: